 Once you’ve go the hang of how to measure your body, go buy a pattern.
 There are many patterns available in stores and online.
 You can try Butterwicks, Vogue Patterns, McCalls and a whole bunch of Indie Designers that are producing digital patterns too.
 On 29th September, I will be releasing three patterns that I have designed and graded myself.
 The Banana Trouser, The Wired Parka, and The Snazzy Mac.
 Keep your eyes peeled on your email box if you’re one of my gang, as I’ll be offering them at a special price!

 My suggestion is to find a pattern that grabs yours attention, check your measurements against theirs to see if you’re likely to fit, and if so, give it a whirl.
+Don’t forget though, there is a difference between the brand’s sizing chart, and the actual finished garment size.
+Its called pattern ease and you can learn more about that here.

 Til next time…